|Out on:||Theatrical 26th July 2021|

 The film offers an insight into Liggett’s dedication to the sport, as well as his passion for wildlife conservation, tracing early ambitions to be a zoologist, before crashing his bike into an elephant led to a career on two wheels.
 He went to Fleet Street and then to television, where he has “witnessed every heroic triumph and harrowing tragedy” in the sport.
 This trajectory led him to cover Lance Armstrong’s spectacular rise and fall at close quarters, concluding in bruised revelations from the shamed superstar.

-Released in perfect time for Father’s Day, and the start of the 108th Tour De France, PHIL LIGGETT: THE VOICE OF CYCLING is both fascinating and exciting - a must see, not just for cycling fanatics, but for fans of insightful and affecting documentaries like Senna and Icarus Rising.
+Released just after the 108th Tour De France, PHIL LIGGETT: THE VOICE OF CYCLING is both fascinating and exciting - a must see, not just for cycling fanatics, but for fans of insightful and affecting documentaries like Senna and Icarus Rising.

 Legendary sports broadcaster Phil Liggett is cycling royalty.
 A former amateur racer turned professional commentator, Phil has covered forty-eight Tours de France and fifteen OlympicGames.
 He has seen the giants of cycling come and go and he has outlasted them all, with his brilliance on the microphone the stuff of legend.